 “It’s something we can do together”

-“I don’t know that I would even have gotten into rowing if I had to do it by myself,” Meg says.
+“I don't know that I would even have gotten into rowing if I had to do it by myself,” Meg says.
 “I probably would not even have given it a second thought.
-Like Brian mentioned, it was something that we could do together, so that was how we got started, when our kids were away at college.”
+Like Brian mentioned, it was something that we could do together, so that was how we got started, when our kids were away at university.”

 The couple was already rowing outdoors and owns a double scull (two-person boat); they originally picked up Hydrow in December 2019 as a way to combat cold Ohio winters.